 And this is what Shodan targets and surfaces.
 While security researchers use it to know the exposed devices, hackers use it to exploit them.
 This is more effective for black hats who can check the exposed databases, which can be found other than the official interface.

 Also, Shodan lists out possible vulnerabilities of a listed IoT device, like the port it has exposed, which can be studied and tested to exploit.
-While you can do most with the free plan, you can try a freelancer pack costing $59 a month for deeper and better access, like with filters.
+Finally, while you can do most with the free plan, you can try a freelancer pack costing $59 a month for deeper and better access, like filters.

 Try it here: Shodan